neconero/Mobile-FlashCard/README.md

 # Mobile Flash Cards

 The mobile app enables user to select a deck from the list of decks.
 User can add Card to a deck, create a new deck, complete a quiz from a selected deck.
-App was built with react-native
+App was built with react-native.

+The react native application has been tested on iOS 12.5.4 on Iphone 6 device.

 ## Available Scripts